 Alternative credit scoring mechanisms would provide value in other industries as well, such as student loans, vehicle purchases, mortgage applications, credit card applications, and a number of other industries which rely on the existing FICO credit score.
 Incorporating alternative data can generate credit scores for those currently without scores.
 For example, LexisNexis has developed the RiskView Score, an alternative credit metric, which scored nearly 10% of the sample that did not have a score previously [25].
 Another alternative credit metric, Link2Credit, created scores for 19 million previously unscored records.
-In 2012, the Policy and Economic Research Council (PERC) conducted a study on the impact of alternative data on credit scores using both non-financial tradeline data and utility data.
-The study found that 74% of sampled customers that were previously unscorable could be scored using alternative data [28].
+In 2012, the Policy and Economic Research Council (PERC) conducted a study on the impact of alternative data on credit scores that were previously unscorable could be scored using alternative data [28].
 Alternative data can therefore create a creditworthiness metric to extend credit to those without scores.